ltbringer/labyrinth/Readme.md

 # labyrinth

 This is a personal project to build Automatic Speech Recognition models.
 The objective is to avoid the massive amount of utility that projects like [kaldi](https://github.com/kaldi-asr/kaldi) lend to a developer and build those as and when needed.
-The idea is not to build the same tools/re-invent the wheel but to understand mainly:
+To understand mainly:

 - Why are certain tools used?
 - What is the theoretical background behind the recipes?